 All adults and nestlings western bluebirds are banded and return band numbers are recorded.

 The long-term Avian Nestbox Network study has:

-Completed field and laboratory research on dose-responses to the heavy metal lead, a significant contaminant of concern at LANL
+Completed field and laboratory research on dose-responses to the heavy metal lead, a significant chemical of concern at LANL

-Specific studies in areas of potential contamination in Mortandad and Sandia Canyons
+Specific studies in areas of potential chemical releases in Mortandad and Sandia Canyons

 Supported exposure assessments of the watershed Canyon Investigations for a decade

 Supported environmental monitoring for the LANL Open-burn Permit

 Been able to parse out environmental impacts such as fire, drought, and habitat change versus chemical release impacts on avian populations

 Supported the Natural Resource Damage Assessment program at LANL, showing little to no overall impact from chemical releases on avian populations.